 - Use your first-aid training to splint a broken arm or leg, improvise a stretcher

-No matter how much knowledge you acquire or how well you plan for a certain emergency situation, your survival will still be dependent on the things you tried and the skills you acquired.
-Survival will be difficult without testing your gear, without learning how to complete certain survival drills and without challenging yourself.
+No matter how much knowledge you acquire or how well you plan for a specific emergency situation, your survival will still be dependent on the things you tried and the skills you acquired.
+Survival will be difficult without testing your gear, without learning how to complete specific survival drills and without challenging yourself.

 If you found this article useful, please vote for Prepper’s Will as a top prepper website: